1plam/StockSmart/README.md

   Migrations are used to define relationships between entities.

 - **DDD Architecture**
-  I have tried following a Domain-Driven Design (DDD) approach to ensure separation of concerns, as **outlined** in the task description.
+  I have followed a Domain-Driven Design (DDD) approach to ensure separation of concerns, as outlined in the task description.
+While it introduced an additional mapping layer and seemed somewhat complex for the size of this project, I also lacked external libraries.

 - **Minimal UI**
   The `/checkout` endpoint provides a minimal UI where a discount code (sent via email) can be applied to update the total order price.
 The discount code is tracked and marked as used in the database.